naomyadav/naomyadav/README.md

 - 👋 Hi, I’m @naomyadav
-- 👀 I’m interested in ...Math
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...math
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...coding
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ...
+- 📫 How to reach me gmail
-- ⚡ Fun fact: ...

 <!---
 naomyadav/naomyadav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.